adaruna3/explainable-kge/README.md

 ## ToDos
 I. Locality results
     a.
 Get locality plot with std for our dataset
-    a.
-Get locality plot with std for one XKE dataset II.
-Add toggle for using decision tree
+    c.
+Get locality plot with std for our dataset with DT II.
+Add methods to get explanations from decision trees
-    a.
-Check assumptions
-        - locality helps - true
-        - small number of features (paths) are decsion makers
-    b.
-Building dataset
-III.
-Add toggle for enrich the knowledge graph
-    a. add reverse and similarity relations to specific entities IV.
+    c.
+Get GROUNDED explanations for each prediction IV.
 Add methods to corrupt the dataset
 V. Check explanations coming out of corrupted dataset